 Emotional states in animals are still a matter of debate for biologists.
 Now, for the first time, Portuguese researchers have demonstrated that fish have emotional states triggered by their environment.

 Evaluating emotional states is not easy in humans, and we have the ability to verbalize it.
 In animals, it’s an incredibly challenging task.
 There’s no straightforward way to check if an animal is feeling an emotion — so scientists had to turn to an indirect approach.
-They know that emotions are accompanied by behavioural, physiologic, neurologic and genetic changes, so if they can see these changes, they can infer an emotion.
+They know that emotions are accompanied by behavioral, physiologic, neurologic and genetic changes, so if they can see these changes, they can infer an emotion.

 Using this approach, previous studies have demonstrated such emotions in primates and other mammals, though it’s not clear if these feelings are conscious or not.
 Now, researchers wanted to investigate if “simpler” animals like fish go through a similar process.